 You can also visit your local butcher or cheese shop to get the gourmet ingredients you need to make a great steak dinner.
 You’ll likely spend less than you would at a restaurant, and your sweetie is sure to appreciate your effort.
 For dessert, check out local bakeries and pick up an exotic treat that will remind you and your significant other of Valentine’s Day from now on.

 If the ShakeMeister Burger from Shake Shack is any indication, 2015 is going to be a very good year.
 This delectable looking concoction is loaded with everything that makes for a delicious burger: Angus beef, marinated shallots, signature Shack sauce, and a golden bun.
-It’s already a huge sandwich, but if you’re really in the mood to eat, try making it a double.

 According to Twitter reports by food enthusiast Jared Haftel, food lovers across the country will get the chance to try this burger, since it will be available at all Shake Shack locations (with the exception of the JFK outposts) beginning January 1, 2015.
 I, for one, plan on heading to my nearest Shake Shack as soon as possible to find out if this burger tastes as good as it looks!